jeremyButtler/find--Co-infections/README.md

 1. Right now, the similarity between consensuses is found by comparing the entire consensus, instead of just the region of interest.
-This is ok when the amplicons only amplify the region of interest, but will result in missed co-infections if amplicons are larger.
+This is ok when the amplicons only amplify the region of interest, but may cause missed co-infections if amplicons are larger.
 2. Use a full genome reference to detect and use longer reads for polishing.